komrade-xiatthew/Research/RESEARCH_PLAN.md

 SSV2A learns a mapping from visual semantics (CLIP space) to audio semantics (CLAP space).
 If visual semantics are modified (cat suppressed, duck boosted), the learned mapping should produce corresponding audio changes (less cat sounds, more duck sounds).

+### Checkpoints
+Download sam2.1_hiera_large.pt, ssv2a.pth and yolo8x-oiv7.pt to ./checkpoints

 ---

 ## Detailed Step-by-Step Pipeline